-Greek literary epigram was not always as short; modern epigrams are usually thought of as very short.
-Epigrams are also thought of as having a "point" – that is, ending in a punchline or little twist.
-However, all Greek epigrams do not behave this way; many are simply descriptive.
+Modern epigrams are thought of as very short amd having a "point" – that is, ending in a punchline or little twist.
+However, the Greek literary epigram was not always as short, and many are simply descriptive.

 The European epigram tradition takes the Latin poet Martial as its main model.
 He copied and adapted Greek epigram style (Lucillius and Nicarchus) selectively.
-Greek epigram was much more diverse than Martial's, however.
+Greek epigram was much more diverse than Martial's.

 Among the best sources is the Greek Anthology from the 10th century CE.
 It is based on older collections, and contains epigrams ranging from the Hellenistic period through the Imperial period and Late Antiquity into the Byzantine era.
 That is a thousand years of these sayings "on every topic under the sun."
 (Ibid).

-Roman epigrams owe much to Greek predecessors and contemporaries, although the much popular Roman epigrams are often more satirical and at times uses obscene language.
+Roman epigrams owe much to Greek predecessors and contemporaries, although the much popular Roman epigrams are often more satirical and at times use obscene language.